bigbluebutton/bbb-install/README.md

 Note: we're using `bbb.example.com` as an example hostname and `info@example.com` as an example email address.
 You need to substitute your real hostname and email.

-With just these two pieces of information -- FQDN and email address -- you can use `bbb-install.sh` to automate the configuration of the BigBlueButton server with a TLS/SSL certificate.
-For example, to install BigBlueButton 2.4 with a TLS/SSL certificate from Let's Encrypt using `bbb.example.com` and `info@example.com`, enter the command
+With just these two pieces of information -- FQDN and email address -- you can use `bbb-install-2.5.sh` to automate the configuration of the BigBlueButton server with a TLS/SSL certificate.
+For example, to install BigBlueButton 2.5 with a TLS/SSL certificate from Let's Encrypt using `bbb.example.com` and `info@example.com`, enter the command

 ~~~
-wget -qO- https://ubuntu.bigbluebutton.org/bbb-install.sh | bash -s -- -v bionic-24 -s bbb.example.com -e info@example.com -w
+wget -qO- https://ubuntu.bigbluebutton.org/bbb-install-2.5.sh | bash -s -- -v focal-250 -s bbb.example.com -e info@example.com -w
 ~~~

-The `bbb-install.sh` script will also install a cron job that automatically renews the Let's Encrypt certificate so it doesn't expire.
+The `bbb-install-2.5.sh` script will also install a cron job that automatically renews the Let's Encrypt certificate so it doesn't expire.
 Cool.

 ### Installing in a private network